-Book 1 in the Sheriff Lily Ross Series
+Book 1 in the Kinship series

 The Widows is a gripping historical mystery about two women whose lives collide when the man they both love is murdered.